kowaalczyk/latte/README.md

 That way, compiler functions can be easily accessed programmatically (eg. during tests or to use in a larger project).

-### Latte compiler library: `latte_lib`
+### Latte compiler library

-The compiler library is a separate Cargo crate, implementing all front-end and back-end compiler logic.
+The compiler library `latte` implements all front-end and back-end compiler logic, and although it is located in [the same directory as executables](src), it is 100% ready for standalone use (can be imported as `latte = "0.2.0"` via Cargo.toml file).

 It consists of the following modules:
 - `frontend`